 Ginger Gorman: And there’s also the matter of public transport.
 How has it been impacted?
 And how sustainable is a publicly funded transport service if the public just doesn’t use it?
 Here’s Professor Hensher again.

-David Hensher: It’s been hit seriously bad.
+Professor David Hensher: It’s been hit seriously bad.
 We’re talking about 30% of what it was before, or sometimes worse.
 It’s slowly creeping back, but there’s still a problem with the messaging of public transport as being, not that safe from a security point of view, even though we know the risks on public transport, especially wearing a mask is very low indeed.

 Ginger Gorman: And what happens to public transport when people don’t use it?
 Have we got all these empty trains and empty buses heading into the city centres.

-David Hensher: It’s a good point.
+Professor David Hensher: It’s a good point.
 In fact, I’m very proud to say that with the exception of Western Australia, we have maintained the same level of service throughout the pandemic, West Australia reduced the off peak.
-And that’s a very encouraging sign in of recognizing that we need to provide a service historically, of course.
+And that’s a very encouraging sign in of recognising that we need to provide a service historically, of course.

 So we have done that and we’ve only ever recouped from the fair box, 25 to 30%.
 So it’s been heavily subsidized and now we’ll be even more heavily subsidized.
 But what I think COVID has done is said, maybe we don’t need new capacity for quite a lot longer because the crowding has disappeared.